 Art specialized in producing small seed pots decorated with very fine sgraffito designs.
 As he once said, "I can make twice the amount of money by making miniatures.
 There's a bigger demand for miniatures, and they're not that time consuming, because there's a smaller area to work with."

 Martha was walking among the ruins at Puyé one day when she was struck and killed by a bolt of lightning.
-Art remarried a year later but a year after that, he, his new wife and their new baby were killed in a car accident.
+Art remarried a year later but a year after that, he, his new wife and their new baby were killed in a one-car accident.
 Martha and Art's son, Dean Haungooah, carries on their fine tradition, although Dean now lives on the Navajo Nation.